microsoft/autogen/website/docs/autogen-studio/usage.md

 ### Agents

 An agent entity declaratively specifies properties for an AutoGen agent (mirrors most but not all of the members of a base AutoGen Conversable agent class).
-Currently `UserProxyAgent` and `AssistantAgent` and `GroupChat` agent absctractions are supported.
+Currently `UserProxyAgent` and `AssistantAgent` and `GroupChat` agent abstractions are supported.

 ![AutoGen Studio Create new agent](./img/agent_new.png)
 ![AutoGen Studio Createan assistant agent](./img/agent_groupchat.png)